Volvo gives Brussels Motor Show the cold-shoulder (update)

-The Swedish car manufacturer Volvo, part of the Chinese Geely Group, will not be present at the 2022 Brussels Motor Show.
+The Swedish car manufacturer Volvo, part of the Chinese Geely Group, will not be present at the 2022 Brussels Motor Show (BMS).
 Volvo was one of the pioneers in giving motor shows the cold-shoulder.
+Meanwhile, Febiac CEO Andreas Cremer has confirmed that there will be a 2022 edition of BMS.

 The Belgian Alain Visser, now CEO of Lynk & Co, another Geely daughter, when he was still in the top management team of Volvo, decided to skip most motor shows and retain only three.
 One in China, one in the States, and one in Europe(Geneva).